--Applicants must be rising Juniors or Seniors undergraduates or recent graduates in good academic standing.
+-Applicants must be rising undergraduate Sophomores, Juniors, Seniors, or recent graduates in good academic standing.
 Specifically, we are looking for students who are enrolled in a variety of environmentally-related fields, such as environmental education or engineering; environmental studies; teaching degrees in science, biology, or related field; environmental law; or other environmentally-related career paths.

 -Interns must be able to work independently and as part of a team, be comfortable working with all ages, be willing to work outdoors in summer conditions. be detail-oriented and have a valid driver’s license with a good driving record.

 -Good communication skills and punctuality are vital.